 “Brother Crowe is one band definitely not to be overlooked especially if you have the opportunity to be a part of their audience!”

 Throughout the course of their musical union, the members of Brother Crowe have won over the hearts of music lovers from all walks of life.
-Performing at a variety of venues and making countless public appearances all the while recording new songs, this talented Indie Folk/ Celtic band has earned the admiration and affection of critics and fans alike.
+Performing at a variety of venues and making countless public appearances all the while recording new songs, this talented Celtic Americana Band has earned the admiration and affection of critics and fans alike.
 Get in touch to learn more about their musical expertise, repertoire, and performance rates.

 Derek Wikarski – Lead vocals, harmonica, bodhran, mandolin

 Paul Wikarski – Guitar, banjo, fiddle, bodhran, vocals